ankursharma-iitd/ankursharma-iitd.github.io/_posts/2020-11-19-state-book.md

 # State-By-State Analysis

 This is work dony by Ankur Sharma, Saloni Dash, Himani Negi and Joyojeet Pal at Microsoft Research (MSR) India.
-Here, we give an example for one of states (Bihar) amongst the set of 20 states that we consider in our main piece.
+Here, we give an example for one of the states (Bihar) amongst the set of 20 states that we consider in our main piece.

 ## Bihar on Social Media
 We summarize the key trends with Twitter use among politicians in Bihar.